-Professor of pulmonary care; associate vice president for population health sciences
+Professor of medicine and public health; associate vice chancellor for population health sciences

 What is the best asthma treatment for African Americans?